dwatson62/expenses/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-Currently in a basic mode, can add items and categories, which gets saved in the Mongo database.
-Can delete items and categories.
+Currently in basic, unstyled mode.
+Can perform CRUD operations for items and categories, which gets saved in the Mongo database.
 Unable to get Travis to run protractor tests succesfully.

 ## Build & development